appdev-lessons/deploying-to-fly/content.md

 <div class="bg-blue-100 py-1 px-5" markdown="1">

 Have you made changes to your app in the codespace that you would like to re-deploy?
 It's as easy as re-running the `fly deploy` command once form your codespace after you make the changes.
 Because the "recipe" is saved in your `fly.toml` and `Dockerfile`, Fly will handle everything and the changes you made to your app will show up when you re-run this command.
-Just be sure that you commit and push your changes to GitHub for safekeeping and ability to go back in time to previous versions of your app.
+Just be sure that you commit and push your changes to GitHub for safekeeping and the ability to go back in time to previous versions of your app.
 </div>

 If you want a custom domain name for your app, you will need to follow some additional steps.
 The basic process is [outlined in this manual from Fly](https://fly.io/docs/app-guides/custom-domains-with-fly/), and a "speed run" is shown [in this blog post](https://fly.io/blog/how-to-custom-domains-with-fly/).